Irish Bacon and Cabbage

 Preheat oven to 450 degrees.

-on each side until browned.
-Immediately remove meat from pan and set in large
+roast on each side until browned.
+Immediately remove meat from pan and

 Reduce heat to 350 degrees and add Guinness.
 Liquid level should be at

-3 hours, roast should be fork-tender.
-Transfer from roasting pan onto warm
+After 3 hours, roast should be fork-tender.
+Transfer from roasting pan

-mashed potatoes are served alongside meat.
-If desired, your choice of vegetables
+and mashed potatoes are served alongside meat.
+If desired, your choice

 Top